sudoheader/htb-academy-answer-hider/README.md

 3. Next, click on the "Load unpacked" button and select the folder path to the repository.
 4. Once installed, it should be able to "blur" the answer fields in both https://academy.hackthebox.com/ and https://enterprise.hackthebox.com/.
 5. DONE

+## How to use

+It's simple.
+Just click on the blue "Show Answers" button to toggle answers on or off.
+Click the red "Hide Answers" button to hide it.
+That's really it.